4GeeksAcademy/machine-learning-content/06-ml_algos/k-nearest-neighbors.md

 KNN makes predictions by:

--Averaging, for regression tasks.
+- Averaging, for regression tasks.

--Majority voting for classification tasks.
+- Majority voting for classification tasks.

 **Steps:**